neurodatascience/NeuroCI/README.md

 ## How to run this platform
 * **Note that the structure of many of the following files I mention can easily be learnt by looking at the files and how I currently have them setup.
 These instructions include adding your own pipelines and datasets.**

-* **If you just want to run the software with the existing integrated pipelines and datasets, many of these steps can be skipped.
-In this case you would just have to follow steps: 1, 2, 5, 10, 11, 12.**

 * (1) Create the required accounts to run this platform.

 * (2) Fork this repository.